jdwh08/foxnote-quartzsite/content/Convolutional Neural Network.md

 - For images, we believe features are **local spatially**, i.e., small patches of nearby images are good enough to get features like edges, colours, motifs (corners, etc).
 - **Local features are combined together**, i.e., we do not randomly have corners appear nowhere; they are combined to make a larger object.
 - **Local features can appear anywhere**, i.e., not tied to specific locations in an image!
+- **Receptive Field** is the area that a given kernel can "see" from the original image.

 - [[Convolution]] is multiplying matrix elements and then adding results.
 	- Input is only a $K_1 \times K_2$ patch called **receptive field**